Analog inputs with Arduino UNO board.[Code and circuit diagram]

 Step 3

-Connect this circuit to the Arduino board.
-I have used A0 analog pin for this project.
+Thirdly, connect this circuit to the Arduino board.
+I have used the A0 analog pin for this project.
 This pin should be attached to the center of the potentiometer.
 The other pins on the potentiometer must be attached to the VCC and GND pins.

 Step 4